lesyk/Copado.js/README.md

 # Copado.js

-SS (salesforce solution, no connection to nazis, except sad faces of developers) for Release Management to support JS drinking game
+SS (salesforce solution, no connection to nazis, except sad faces of developers) for Release Management to support JS drinking game.

 ## Run